-Management owns 74% of our common stock at March 31, 2018.
-As a result, our management, acting individually or as a group, have the potential ability to exert influence on the outcome of issues requiring approval by the Company's shareholders.
+Management owns 74% of our common stock at June 30, 2018.
+As a result, our management, acting individually or as a group, has the potential ability to exert influence on the outcome of issues requiring approval by the Company's shareholders.
 This concentration of ownership may have effects such as delaying or preventing a change in control of the Company that may be favored by other shareholders or preventing transactions in which shareholders might otherwise recover a premium for their shares over current market prices.

-We may issue additional common stock in the future.
-The issuance of additional common stock may reduce the value of your common stock.
+We may issue additional shares of common stock in the future.
+The issuance of additional shares of common stock may reduce the value of your common stock.

 We may issue additional shares of common stock without further action by our shareholders.
 Moreover, the economic and voting interests of each stockholder will be diluted as a result of any such issuances.
 Although the number of shares of common stock that shareholders presently own will not decrease, such shares will represent a smaller percentage of the total shares that will be outstanding after the issuance of additional shares.
-The issuance of additional shares of common stock to decline.
+The issuance of additional shares of common stock may cause the market price of our common stock to decline.

-Sales of common stock issuable on the exercise of any future options or warrants may lower the price of our common stock.
+Sales of common stock issuable upon the exercise of any future options or warrants may lower the price of our common stock.

 We adopted a stock option plan on March 31, 2017, which authorizes the grant of options or restricted stock awards to purchase up to 2.0 million shares of our common stock to our employees, directors and consultants.
+In May 2018 we granted options on 1,847,500 shares.
 The issuance of shares of common stock issuable upon the exercise or conversion of options could cause substantial dilution to existing holders of common stock, and the sale of those shares in the market could cause the market price of our common stock to decline.
 The potential dilution from the issuance of these shares could negatively affect the terms on which we are able to obtain equity financing.